haniyakonain/dsa-with-java/README.md

 <h4>Initialize:</h4>
 Set the initial values of the array elements upon creation.<br>
 <h4>Access:</h4>
-Retrieve the value of an element at a specified index in the array.<br>
+Retrieve the value of an element at a specified index in the array.<br><br>

 <h3>Time complexity</h3>
 <h4>Insertions:</h4> O(n)<br>